thecartercenter/nemo/docs/production-setup.md

 ### Login and enjoy!

-Visit **https://yourdomain.example.org** in your browser (replace with your real hostname).
+Visit https://yourdomain.example.org in your browser (replace with your real domain name).
 The ELMO login screen should appear.
-Login with username admin, password temptemp.
-Change the password immediately by clicking on 'admin' in the top right.
+Login with username **admin**, password **temptemp**.

+**IMPORTANT**: Change the admin user's password immediately by clicking on 'admin' in the top right.

 See the [ELMO Documentation](http://getelmo.org/documentation/start/) for help on using your new ELMO instance!

 ### Upgrading

 When new versions of ELMO are released, you will want to upgrade.
-To so, ssh to your server and change to the `elmo` directory, then:
+To do so, ssh to your server and change to the `elmo` directory, then:

     git pull
     bundle install --without development test --deployment